kostasmr/Codefolio/README.md

 - 🔹 **Skills Overview** – A categorized list of my technical skills with progress indicators.
 - 🔹 **Interactive Features** – Small apps, data visualizations, or algorithms demonstrating my coding ability.
 - 🔹 **Contact Form** – A simple way to reach out, along with links to my GitHub, LinkedIn, and email.
-- 🔹 **Dark/Light Mode** – A modern UI feature for better accessibility and design flexibility.
-- 🔹 **Build Your Own CV** – A feature that allows users to input their details and generate a custom, downloadable resume.

 ## 📸 Screenshots

-Here are some snapshots of Apotheke in action: